 Before using aversives, it's best to consider your options with great care.
 While they may be effective in some situations, there are a number of problems associated with their use.

 There are many different things that can be used as aversives.
+Before you can use (or avoid using) them, it's important to understand what's viewed as an aversive.
 They are usually related to a dog's senses:

 - Taste: These aversives are typically used to prevent a dog from chewing.
 They include bitter apple sprays, pepper, vinegar, or anything else you can apply to an object to make it distasteful to your dog.

 - Touch: Aversives in this category are unpleasant for your dog to feel.
 This includes the shock from a mat to keep dogs off the furniture or a shock collar to keep them in the yard.
-A spray bottle of water, sticky surfaces like double-sided tape, and slippery surfaces like aluminum foil are also commonly used as deterrents.
+A spray bottle of water, sticky surfaces (e.g., double-sided tape), and slippery surfaces like aluminum foil are also commonly used as deterrents.

 - Sound: These aversives create noises that dogs find disturbing.
 Things such as shaker cans, air horns, vacuum cleaners, and whistles fall into this category.